 (2) Place the butter and 4 cups of mini marshmallows in a large, microwave-safe bowl.
 Microwave in 30 second intervals, stirring with a greased rubber spatula in between, until completely melted.

-You could also do this in a large saucepan on the stove over medium heat.
+You could also do this in a large saucepan on the stove over medium low heat.

 Add the vanilla extract to the melted marshmallows.
 Stir with a spatula to combine.

-(3) Pour in the crispy rice cereal with the remaining cup of mini marshmallows and most of the crushed mini eggs.
+(3) Pour in the 5 ½ cups rice krispies with the remaining cup of mini marshmallows and most of the crushed mini eggs.
 Save some for pressing on top.

 Working quickly, mix with a greased spatula until everything is fully coated.
 Pour into a parchment-lined 9x9 baking dish.